 How will students know when they can perform?
 Will parents be able to see their son or daughter perform near the end of the festival?

-Student performances are scheduled throughout the festival by submitting an online request form to the Artistic Director.
-If a specific date is desired, the student should—early in the festival-—speak with his/her teacher or coach and other members of the ensemble involved about requesting that date.
-There is at most a few days notice to the performers prior to the concert.
+If a specific date is desired for a performance, the student should—early in the festival-—speak with his/her teacher or coach and other members of the ensemble involved about requesting that date.

 How does the festival end?
 Is there a final concert?

-The last concert of the Festival takes place on Friday evening, July 19 at 7:30 pm in the UVM Recital Hall.
-This is the final concert of our Artist Faculty Series.
-(See the full program for this series here.)
-Tickets for this concert, as for all Artist Faculty concerts, are on sale at the door beginning at 7:00 p.m. or may be purchased online (look for a link soon on this website).
+The final Artist Faculty Series concert of the Festival will take place on Tuesday, July 20, 2021 at 7:30 pm at Elley-Long Music Center.
+Tickets for this concert, as for all Artist Faculty concerts, are on sale at the door beginning at 7:00 p.m. or may be purchased online (look for the purchase link for each concert).
 GMCMF participants are required to attend, and do not need tickets.

 During the final week, in addition to Emerging Artists (student) concerts on Wednesday, Thursday and Friday evenings, concerts will be scheduled on the afternoons of Thursday 7/22, and Saturday 7/24.